bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 The Tuesday before Hunt is almost always a Puzzled Pint day[^pint], and there happened to be some puzzlers in town a week in advance, so that was the first thing I went to.
 I spent 30 minutes on puzzles and an hour waiting for food, because the Tasty Burger it was hosted at was not expecting this number of people to visit that evening.

-Ah, puzzlers.
-HTTP Error 500-ing sites even in real life.
+Ah, puzzlers—HTTP Error 500-ing sites even in real life.
+I should have gone to the Shake Shack across the street.

 Next came Thursday, the day before hunt, when most people are just starting to arrive.
 Some people had bunched around the Banana Lounge[^banana], so I went there to hang out for a bit, which mostly consisted of watching one of them play modded Minecraft.